goformarty/bouncing-balls/README.md

 ## What I've learned and practised:
 - DOM manipulation;
 - basic mathods for canvas API;
-- animating with equestAnimationFrame API;
+- animating with requestAnimationFrame API;
 - creating objects and inheriting with prototype chain;

 ## What can be added: